 Creating an unemployment insurance compliance strategy requires an investment in time and a significant effort.
 Its achievements are reflected in a reduced or maintained SUTA rate, success in managing unemployment claims, additional savings, and an overall smoother unemployment management process.

-Besides careful and prudent hiring, employers have many measures at their disposal to ensure the success of the strategy.
+Besides careful hiring, employers have many measures at their disposal to ensure the success of the strategy.
 Additionally, employers can explore partnering with an experienced unemployment cost management provider for error-free processing of claims, better compliance, and eliminating the associated operational risks.

 Fiona Moran is an unemployment compensation expert with Experian Employer Services who has been helping clients maximize success and minimize unemployment costs for 35+ years.
 Her extensive knowledge and experience allows her to assess unemployment management procedures and workflows to improve quality and efficiency.
 As Vice President of Unemployment Service & Delivery, Moran analyzes needs to install the correct service team and develop customized partnerships, providing quality work and superior customer service.
 Moran has improved unemployment operations for clients during her time with several employer solution providers including Corporate Cost Control, TALX Corporation (subsequently Equifax), and Jon-Jay Associates.